ilijaz/stunnel-sni/README.md

 # stunnel-sni
 Stunnel docker container.
-This adds TLS support for HTTP only clients.
+It adds TLS support for HTTP only clients.